izzy2fancy/Zelda-OOT-Android/README.md

-# Ship of Harkinian Android Port
+# Zelda Ocarina of Time Android Port
 A port of Ship of Harkinian to Android. <br>

 Original Repository: https://github.com/HarbourMasters/Shipwright <br>